rohannayak360/result-management-system/README.md

 > 📝 Make sure `screenshot.png` is in the same directory as your `README.md` file.

+## 🎯 Key Features

+- Add student details (name, roll number)
+- Input marks for multiple subjects
+- Automatically calculate:
+  - Total marks
+  - Percentage
+  - Grade (A, B, C, F, etc.)
+- Display result in formatted view
+- Simple and user-friendly interface using Tkinter
+- (Optional) Export results to a `.txt` or `.csv` file

 ---

-## 📌 Features

-- Add new student records
-- Update existing records
-- Delete student records
-- View all student data
+## 💡 Why I Built This

+After completing my Student Management System project, I wanted to explore how to apply Python and Tkinter for data-based decision-making.
+This project allowed me to practice:

+- GUI development with Tkinter
+- Conditional logic (grading system)
+- Form validation
-- Simple and clean Tkinter GUI
+- String formatting and user interaction
-- (Optional) Search student by name or ID

 ---

 ## 🧠 Concepts Used

-- **Tkinter** – for building the graphical user interface
+- **Tkinter** – for GUI interface
+- **Functions** – to handle form logic
-- **Functions and Events** – for button clicks and user input handling
+- **Entry widgets** – to collect user input
+- **Labels/Frames/Buttons** – for interface layout
+- **String formatting** – to display results
-- **List/Data Storage** – to manage student data in memory (or file)
+- (Optional) **File I/O** – to save/export data
-- **Labels, Entries, Buttons, Frames** – Tkinter widgets
-- **Grid/Pack Layouts** – for placing elements on the screen

----

 ---